 Arab Forum on Asset Recovery

-The Arab Forum on Asset Recovery is a stand-alone institution fostering asset recovery efforts for Arab Countries in Transition.
-It works as a platform bringing together the G8, the Deauville Partnership , and countries in the Arab World in cooperation for the return of stolen assets.
+The Arab Forum on Asset Recovery (AFAR), which was established in 2012, is a stand-alone initiative in support of asset recovery efforts by Arab Countries in Transition.
+It works as a platform bringing together the G8, the Deauville Partnership, as well as countries in the Arab World in cooperation for the return of stolen assets.
+The Stolen Asset Recovery (StAR) Initiative is closely involved in the organization and running of the Arab Forum, and is supported in its work by a number of international bodies

-The Forum identifies the needs of countries embarking upon the asset recovery process, provides a forum for regional training and discussion of best practices on cases, and raises awareness locally and internationally of the most effective measures for asset recovery.
+AFAR identifies the needs of countries seeking the return of stolen assets, provides a forum for regional training and discussion of best practices on cases, and raises awareness locally and internationally of the most effective measures for asset recovery.
+AFAR also contributes to progress on actual asset recovery cases, including by facilitating direct dialogue on cases between countries and relevant officials.

-The first meeting of the Arab Forum on Asset Recovery - co-organized by the State of Qatar and the United States Presidency of the G8, with technical support from the StAR Initiative - was held in Doha, Qatar in September 2012.
-It was attended by more than 200 senior officials, including Attorney-Generals, Ministers of Justice, policy makers, judicial officers, prosecutors, investigators, and financial intelligence analysts, as well as other expert practitioners from over 25 countries.
-The meeting brought together - for the first time - key individuals, institutions and governments, for an open discussion on the challenges and expectations related to asset recovery in the Arab World.
-It also provided a much needed platform for country delegations to engage bilaterally on the issues, and establish beneficial contacts.
+The first meeting of the Arab Forum (AFAR I) was attended by over 200 representatives including: Attorney-Generals, Ministers of Justice, policy makers, judicial officers, prosecutors, investigators, and financial intelligence analysts, as well as other expert practitioners from over 25 countries.
+It brought together - for the first time - key individuals, institutions and governments, for an open discussion on the challenges and expectations related to asset recovery in the Arab World.

 The Deauville Partnership with Arab Countries in Transition